 Our hero is Rei, a 17-year-old shogi player.
 He lives by himself.
 Also, he does not have a family and does not go to school.
 Also, he has very few friends.
 Among his contacts is a family comprised of a young lady, Akari, and two young girls, Momo and Hinata.
 Also, they keep a high number of cats.
 You should definitely check out this best seinen manga.

 1988: It is World War III.
 Tokyo is demolished by a puzzling black explosion, unmatched in immensity.

 2019: Moving on to 31 years.
 Neo-Tokyo, hurriedly built on the ruins of old Tokyo, is a stretching cityscape of neon spectacle.
 It is a combination of tall skyscrapers and cutting-edge technology.
-Also, it is permeated through and through with a volatile, hyper-violent mixture of biker gangs, poverty, and revolutionaries.
-In this dangerous metropolis live Tetsuo Shima and Shoutarou Kaneda, two motorcyclists who are the best of friends and the strongest of rivals, despite being associated with the same gang.
+It is also permeated through and through with a volatile, hyper-violent mixture of biker gangs, poverty, and revolutionaries.
+In this dangerous metropolis live Tetsuo Shima and Shoutarou Kaneda, two motorcyclists are the best of friends and the strongest of rivals, despite being associated with the same gang.
 Hopeless to prove himself as Kaneda’s equal, Tetsuo accidentally pulls a stunt that climaxes in the rise of mysterious existence that threatens to change both the face of Neo-Tokyo and the lives of those who call the city their home—the growth of a government secret known as Akira.

 13. Watashitachi no Shiawase na Jikan

 Juri Mutou is the daughter of an erstwhile-famous pianist whose career concluded after giving birth to her.
 After a shocking event she underwent as a teenager, Juri has attempted suicide thrice and has started to hate her mother.
 With her life darkened due to a dark past.
 Her aunt Monica, a clergy member, summons her to visit a criminal sentenced to death.